DH-Forge/system/apps/docs/src/content/docs/index.md

 sidebar:
   label: "Introduction"
   order: 0
+banner:
+  content: |
+    This project is in early access.
+    <a href="https://github.com/DH-Forge/system/issues">Report issues</a>
 ---
 DH-Forge (DH-F) is an open-source toolkit for wrangling character and game data for the Daggerheart™ TTRPG.